chromium/chromium/docs/security/shepherd.md

 ## What Is A Security Shepherd?

-A security shepherd is a member of a rotation that occurs in 1-week time slots, starting on Tuesdays and ending the following Monday.
+A security shepherd is a member of a rotation that occurs in two different time
+slots: Tues to Thurs or Fri to Mon.
 There is a primary and secondary shepherd on each rotation.
 All shepherds are Googlers and so some links on this page might not be externally accessible (or indeed locked down to just Chrome Security Googlers).

 [Here is the rotation
 schedule](https://docs.google.com/spreadsheets/d/10sLYZbi6QfLcXrhO-j5eSc82uc7NKnBz_o1pR9y8h7U/edit#gid=0).